- Architecture Insights

 The Architecture Insights newsletter provides case studies into founders of design firms including architecture firms, landscape architecture firms, interior design firms, and more.
 You can view our library of past case studies here.

-Firm & Founder:
+Firm & Founder

-• The company's growth was initially unplanned, taking opportunities as they came along, particularly during the 2000 Sydney Olympics which provided exposure to international clients.
+The company's growth was initially unplanned, taking opportunities as they came along, particularly during the 2000 Sydney Olympics which provided exposure to international clients.

-• There's a difference in perception of lighting design between Southeast Asia (emotional/experiential) and Western countries (engineering/quantitative).
+There's a difference in perception of lighting design between Southeast Asia (emotional/experiential) and Western countries (engineering/quantitative).

-• The company focuses on educating the market about the value of lighting design beyond just technical aspects, through formal teaching, talks, and one-on-one consultations.
+The company focuses on educating the market about the value of lighting design beyond just technical aspects, through formal teaching, talks, and one-on-one consultations.

-• The company's current growth phase is focused on expanding within existing offices, particularly in Vietnam, rather than opening new locations.
+The company's current growth phase is focused on expanding within existing offices, particularly in Vietnam, rather than opening new locations.

-• The organizational structure is relatively flat, allowing direct communication between David and all team members.
+The organizational structure is relatively flat, allowing direct communication between David and all team members.

-• Advice for new business owners includes being intentional about business growth, seeking specialist advice early, and hiring administrative support to focus on core competencies.
+Emphasis on being intentional about business growth, seeking specialist advice early, and hiring administrative support to focus on core competencies.

-Website & Selected Projects:
+Website & Selected Projects

 Website